 Determined to make his last days better, Ann got the names of every person at the convalescent home who might work with her father and delivered a personally addressed envelope to each of them.
 It contained a note and pictures of her dad getting married, posing with his children, and in military uniform.
 The note said, “This is my dad, Sam Burke.
 A good and proud man who fought for his country and worked hard for his family.
 I know you will treat him with kindness and dignity.
 I am very grateful.”

 During her next few visits, she made sure to introduce her father to everyone: “This is my dad, Sam Burke.”
 Soon, the looks of suspicion disappeared, and the staff returned her smiles and personally greeted Sam.
 Each time they did, Sam squeezed Ann’s hand.

-When he died months later, Ann received a card signed by the entire staff: “Thanks for entrusting us with your dad, Sam, and for reminding us why we do what we do.
+When he died a few months later, Ann received a card signed by the entire staff: “Thanks for entrusting us with your dad, Sam, and for reminding us why we do what we do.
 He must have been a great father because you sure are a great daughter.”

 This is Michael Josephson reminding you that character counts.